Jinkyx7/bert-finetune-wellbeing/README.md

 # XLM-R Wellbeing Classifier

-> Contributors: review the cross-repo [Repository Guidelines](../AGENTS.md) before making changes.
+> Fine-tune an XLM-R classifier for wellbeing labels and use the trained model for CSV/PDF inference.

 ## Environment Setup
 Create a virtual environment and install the dependencies: